 - identify possibilities for ethical and effective cross-disciplinary coordination and collaboration.

-In advance of the meeting, we hope that you will access this shared document, which provides an outlet for researchers to communicate information regarding studies that have already been launched or are planned in response to the 2021 Boulder County Fires.
+In advance of the meeting, participants were asked to access this shared document, which provides an outlet for researchers to communicate information regarding studies that have already been launched or are planned in response to the 2021 Boulder County Fires.
 This is also a space for researchers and our partners to share ideas regarding research that is needed as well as information about available data, equipment, resources, and funding opportunities.

-We will record this online meeting and post written updates, questions, and comments on the CONVERGE Virtual Forum page.
+The recording of this online meeting and updates, questions, and comments are located on this page.
 If you are new to hazards or disaster research, we hope you will access resources available through CONVERGE, including our online Training Modules and Extreme Events Research Check Sheets.
 You can sign up for updates and other information through our CONVERGE website.